Search Our Site

 Xeomin

-Xeomin is the newest neuro-modulator to come onto the market, receiving FDA approval in 2011.
+Xeomin is the newest neuromodulator and botulinum toxin product to come onto the market, receiving FDA approval in 2011.
 This “naked Botox” doesn’t carry any protective proteins, making it the purest form of neuromodulator.
 The theory behind this formulation is that there will be fewer reactions and allergies without these carrier proteins.
 We have, very rarely, seen patients with reactions, or lack thereof, to Botox.
 Xeomin is manufactured by Merz, which also makes Radiesse.
+Like Botox, Xeomin can also treat medical conditions like cervical dystonia, upper limb spasticity, and migraines.

 Learn More